There are multiple situations where it’s in your best interest to remove some of your items from your Amazon FBA inventory. Here are just a few:

 - If you don’t want to deal with returning items to your house/business.

-The Amazon Inventory Liquidation Program is still brand new, and even Amazon says there is no guarantee they won’t suddenly pull it without warning.
+The Amazon Inventory Liquidation Program is still fairly new, and even Amazon says there is no guarantee they won’t suddenly pull it without warning.
 It’s an interesting option, however, to think about when you’re faced with removing items from your inventory.

 If you’re curious how to set up a removal order (either to return, dispose, or liquidate) on Amazon via Seller Central, check out this quick video:

-So what do you think about the new Amazon Inventory Liquidation Program?
+So what do you think about the Amazon Inventory Liquidation Program?
 Do you think you’ll try it out?
 If you do, be sure to check back here and share your experience with the rest of us.